TheFeish/OOP_Project2/README.md

 1. Compile program using make or by running Setup.msi.
 2. Launch program by opening main.exe if using make or OBJP.exe if using Setup.msi.
 3. Follow instructions in console.
+4. Documentation can be read by opening index.html in Documentation folder.

 # Features
 * Ability to grade students based on their marks, split them based on their final grade and sort by their first and last names.